KiranKokateGitHub/Hotel-Booking-Analysis-EDA-Project/README.md

 We have used Python 3 to its following packages:

 1. Pandas
+2. Numpy
-2. Matplotlib
+3. Matplotlib
-3. Seaborn
+4. Seaborn
-4. Sklearn
+5. Sklearn

 # **Conclusions**